cwchentw/base/README.md

 ## Usage

 `base number from_base to_base`.  `from_base` is optional, default to 10.
 For digits larger than 10, please use lowercase letters.
+This program only works when number is equal to or larger than zero.

 Convert decimal 36 to its binary